- Online ServicesPay Fines, Calendars...

 NOTICE: NEW SERVICE: LEGAL SERVICES OF NORTHERN, CALIFORNIA SELF-HELP HOURS FOR UNLAWFUL DETAINER CASES

-Effective February 1, 2012, Legal Services of Northern California will be providing self-help services to landords and tenants for Unlawful Detainer cases at Yolo Superior Court through the Sargent Shriver Civil Counsel Act.
-The hours and locations for this service are: Department 10 Lobby located at 275 1st Street on Wednesdays 12:00-3:00 PM, and Self-Help Center located at 1100 Main Street, Suite 300 on Thursdays, 12:00-3:00 PM.
+Effective February 1, 2012, Legal Services of Northern California will be providing self-help services in English and Spanish to landords and tenants for Unlawful Detainer cases at Yolo Superior Court through the Sargent Shriver Civil Counsel Act.
+The hours and locations for this service are: Department 10 Lobby located at 275 1st Street, on Tuesdays and Wednesdays 9:00 am-3:00 pm, and Family Law Facilitator/Self-Help Center located at 1100 Main Street, Suite 300, on Mondays and Thursdays, 9:00 am-3:00 pm.
 Call Legal Services of Northern California for more information or to schedule an appointment at (530) 662-1065.

 THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND THE LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY PROVIDING SELF HELP SERVICES AT YOLO SUPERIOR COURT ARE NOT YOUR LAWYERS, BUT ARE NEUTRAL PERSONS WHO DO NOT REPRESENT ANY PARENT OR PARTY.
 THERE ISNO ATTORNEY-CLIENT RELATIONSHIP BETWEEN YOU AND THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY OR THE LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY.
 THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY MAY PROVIDE INFORMATION AND SERVICES TO THE OTHER PARTY IN YOUR CASE.
 COMMUNICATIONS BETWEEN YOU AND THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND LEGAL SERVICES OF NORTHERN CALIFORIA SELF-HELP ATTORNEY ARE NOT CONFIDENTIAL.
 THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY ARE NOT RESPONSIBLE FOR THE OUTCOME OF YOUR CASE.
 YOU SHOULD CONSULT WITH YOUR OWN ATORNEY IF YOU WANT PERSONALIZED ADVICE OR STRATEGY, TO HAVE A CONFIDENTIAL CONVERSATION, OR TO BE REPRESENTED BY AN ATTORNEY IN COURT.